DocReward: A Document Reward Model for Structuring and Stylizing: Appendix

 \subsection{Source Documents Expansion}

 To ensure that the reward model learns to assess differences in structure and style rather than content, we applied a rigorous filtering process.
 Using \texttt{python-docx}, we extracted text from pairs of Microsoft Word DOCX documents and computed their word counts.
-Only pairs with a word count difference of fewer than 20 words were retained, ensuring comparable content while isolating variation in structure and style.
+Only synthetic documents with a word count difference of no more than 20 words from the original document and a ROUGE-L score exceeding a threshold (i.e., 0.95) are retained, ensuring comparable content while isolating variation in structure and style.
 For the constructed training dataset \dataname{}, both GPT-4o and GPT-5 serve as the base models of agents.